 Integrated Security Ecosystems: The Way Forward

-Integrated systems also provide the ability to automate processes, and with healthcare facilities facing labor shortages and limited stakeholders, automation is more critical than before.
+Integrated systems also provide the ability to automate processes, and with healthcare facilities facing labor shortages and limited stakeholders, automation is more critical than ever before.
 Automation minimizes the need for human cognitive resources around mundane automation tasks.
 Examples include deactivation of badges, behavior detection, and access logging, and none of these require any cognitive resources from a human.

 Final Thoughts